Regaining F-1 Status

 - Schedule an appointment with your assigned International Student Advisor to discuss your options to regain F-1 status.

-- Submit the online Initial I-20 Request to the International Programs Office.
-You will be asked to upload copies of financial documentation.
+- Via your online profile, you will be asked to upload copies of financial documentation.
 The financial documentation must show enough funds to pay for at least one academic year (unless you are requesting an I-20 for only one semester).

 - Your International Student Advisor will review your request and if approved, will create a new I-20 for your travel & reentry.